MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 The unsigned integer value to rotate.

 *s*\
-The number of left rotations.
+The number of left rotations to perform.

 ### Return value